Pick team building activities will require collaboration to achieve goals. Let team members compete together against standards, not with each other.

-Money, time, and energy are wasted on team building games.
+Money, time, and energy are wasted on team building activities that do not serve a purpose.
 Some expensive team-building activities provide the worst experiences to many underachieving teams.

-I have encountered managers who, after purchasing team-building games, contacted me to help them put meaning and inspiration into each purchased game.
+I have encountered managers who, after purchasing team-building activities, contacted me to help them put meaning and inspiration into each purchased package.

 What was the common problem of these managers?